-In organic search marketing / SEO, the term “canonical” typically is used to refer to a canonical version of a particular URL.
-Briefly defined, a canonical URL is the official version of the URL.
-This becomes important to define when there is more than one URL you can use to surface a particular set of content.
-For instance, let’s say a page of your website can be reached at either mysite.com/somepage or mysite.com/somepage.php and that both of these URLs return exactly the same content.
-In this example, you risk creating duplicate content.
-Duplicate content can be confusing to users and also confusing to search engine robots.
+A canonical URL is the official or preferred version of a URL, and defining a canonical tag helps to resolve duplication.
+For instance, let’s say a page of your website can be reached at either mysite.com/somepage or mysite.com/somepage.php and both of these URLs return exactly the same content.
+Allowing the same content to return at multiple URLs creates duplicate content, which can be confusing to users and also confusing to search engine robots.

 Select a Canonical Domain

-The answer to the first question is rather open ended.
-Some tests we’ve run at Elementive show that less-tech savvy user groups respond better when using “www” in the URL—having “www” makes the website’s URL look more like a website’s URL should.
-Among other benefits, this can translate into more people clicking on the search result.
-Of course, a more tech-savvy audience can prefer the opposite and find the lack of “www” in the URL appealing.
+It is a matter of preference whether your canonical domain includes www.
+Some tests we’ve run at Elementive show that some user groups respond better when using “www” in the URL.
+Of course, another user group might prefer the opposite and find the lack of “www” in the URL appealing.
 In other cases, using the “www” or not says something about the brand itself.
 In deciding whether to include the “www”, think about what it says about your organization and how your users will respond.

 Redirecting to the Canonical Domain

 These redirect chains can impact the way Google crawls through your website and it is likely Google will stop following redirects at a certain point.
 As well, redirect chains can also slow down the experience for the user, especially if the server is slow to respond when redirecting.
 The simple answer?
-Avoid chains and redirect directly to the canonical version.
+Avoid chains and redirect directly to the canonical version of the URL.

 Linking to the Canonical Domain

 Along with links within your website, any links contained on external profiles should be updated as well.
 However, these can be harder to update as many of these links may not be within your control.
 This would include links to your website in local listings and social media.
-Here again, it is about helping people avoid the redirect.
-Sure, if the version linked to isn’t the canonical and you have the redirects in place, people can arrive on your website.
-But we want to clearly communicate which version is the canonical version while also saving people the need for any redirect.
-The best way to do that is by updating the profiles to link directly.
+Updating as many links as possible helps to clearly communicate which version of the domain is the canonical version while also saving people the need for any redirect.

 Any more, every canonical version of the domain will include HTTPS, unless you don’t care about ranking in Google or users in modern browsers.
 This leaves you with the choice of WWW or non-WWW and the choice of slash or no slash.
 Once you’ve made these decisions, implement redirects to route other versions of the domain to the canonical version.
 As well, be sure to link appropriately to the canonical domain you’ve selected.
 Monitor Google Search Console to see if any issues appear with how Google is handling your website’s canonical domain and address those issues as quickly as possible.

-Canonical domains (and canonical URLs) can get complicated fast.
-If you have any questions about canonical domains for your website, please contact me and let’s talk about your specific situation to make sure you have the best plan in place.
+If you have any questions about canonical domains for your website, please contact me, and let’s discuss your specific situation to make sure you have the best plan in place.